-The goal of the Foundation Year of the Honors Program is to provide a firm grounding in collegiate academic skills, necessary for success in the upper-level Honors requirements, and to help form a strong social community.
+The goal of the Foundation Year of the Honors Program is to provide a firm grounding in the collegiate academic skills necessary for success in the upper-level Honors requirements, and to help form a strong social community.

 In these two courses, students will read and discuss challenging and thought-provoking texts, learn how to write for college, and get to know members of the Marist faculty.
 Specific goals for the courses include:

 - Help students better integrate their learning experiences.

 - Provide students with the skills necessary for lifelong learning.

 - Familiarize students with various modes of inquiry and styles of learning.

 - Familiarize students with faculty from across the College.